 Types of Hip Replacement

-What is a hip replacement?
+What is a Hip Replacement?

-Hip replacement is commonly recommended for osteoarthritis that doesn’t respond to other treatments, but it also can be used to relieve inflammatory conditions such as rheumatoid arthritis or fractures stemming from injury or osteoporosis.
+Hip replacement is commonly recommended for osteoarthritis that doesn’t respond to other treatments, but it can also be used to relieve inflammatory conditions such as rheumatoid arthritis or fractures stemming from injury or osteoporosis.
 People typically seek hip replacement if they experience hip pain that:

 - Interferes with daily activities and sleeping